Library technician

-A library technician is a library and information professional in charge of the day-to-day functions of a library and assisting libraries in the acquisition, preparation, and organization of information.
+A library technician or library assistant (or at higher levels, a library associate or library manager) is a library and information professional in charge of the day-to-day functions of a library, working alongside or under the supervision of librarians, and assisting libraries in the acquisition, preparation, and organization of information.
 They also assist patrons in finding information.
 The widespread use of computerized information storage and retrieval systems has resulted in library technicians assisting in the handling of technical services (such as cataloguing).
-Especially in small libraries, a library technician may be the only person (or one a few) staffing the library.
+Especially in small libraries, a library technician may be the only person (or one of a few) staffing the library.
 In larger libraries, they may help run certain departments and supervise library clerks, aides, and volunteers.
 Because libraries are increasingly using new technologies (such as automated databases, CD-ROM, the Internet, and virtual libraries), the role of the library technician is expanding and evolving accordingly.

 Qualifications

 Library technicians differ from librarians in terms of education and main duties.
-Library technicians typically require a diploma, or, ideally, an associate degree in library technology from a community college or other similar institution, whereas librarians require a master's degree in library science from an accredited university-based graduate school of library and information science.
+In the United States, library technicians typically require a diploma, or, ideally, an associate degree in library technology from a community college or other similar institution, whereas librarians require a master's degree in library science from an accredited university-based graduate school of library and information science.
 Typically, a librarian will have had an undergraduate baccalaureate degree in either library science or a field in which they wish to specialize, like history, prior to graduate study.
 However, for varying reasons, not all librarians are trained yet at the graduate level and sometimes technicians or other individuals with enough training must fill the role.